 Everyone dreads seeing the bill after a car repair is performed.
 After all, it’s uncommon to end up with a low-cost bill, especially if the vehicle requires extensive work.
 Let’s face it, auto repair labor rates are high these days, with prices only continuing to rise.

 So, what can you expect to spend on car repair in the United States?
-We review the average auto repair labor rates and show you what factors determine the cost.
-We also help you decide if you are getting ripped off by your local mechanic.
+I review the average auto repair labor rates and show you what factors determine the cost.
+I also help you decide if you are getting ripped off by your local mechanic.

 How Much Do Mechanics Charge Per Hour?

 Car repair labor costs vary greatly across the country, with an average cost ranging from $45 to $170 per hour.
 You can expect to pay more if you are in an urban environment, you drive a specialty vehicle, or you need help from the dealership.

 While you can do some shopping around to find lower labor rates, you don’t want to skimp too much on the expense.
 After all, you don’t want an inexperienced technician working on your only form of transportation.